Produced in collaboration with BrightFocus Foundation

 - Will I need an imaging brain scan?

 - Blood-pressure control

 - Getting help for the patient (social worker)

-Session 1 - What Do We Need to Know Before and After a Diagnosis of Alzheimer’s Disease Now on-demand.
+Session 1 - What Do We Need to Know Before and After a Diagnosis of Alzheimer’s Disease Now available on-demand.

 Zaldy Tan, MD, MPH, FACP